Quads / Quadriceps Femoris and Yoga

 The rectus femoris is a two-joint muscle that influences the hip joint and the knee.
 It works in collaboration with the psoas to flex the hip.
 That's why you often feel your quads burning as you work to strengthen your hip flexors.

 In the body, muscles tend to work in pairs.
 Quadriceps and hamstrings work together to create knee movement.

-As you contract your quads the leg straightens (knee extension) and as you contract your hamstrings the leg bends (knee flexion).
-These two groups of muscles create something called co-contraction, this means that as you move into a forward fold and engage your quads, your hamstrings will not only stretch but they will also engage/contract.
+As you contract your quads, the leg straightens (knee extension), and as you contract your hamstrings, the leg bends (knee flexion).
+These two groups of muscles create something called co-contraction.
+This means that as you move into a forward fold and engage your quads, your hamstrings will not only stretch but also engage/contract.

-Your hamstrings contracting as they are being stretched is a wonderful thing because it's known from movement science that contracting muscles during a stretch is a great way to increase flexibility.
+Your hamstrings contracting as they are being stretched is a beautiful thing because it's known from movement science that contracting muscles during a stretch is a great way to increase flexibility.

 Pic from body anatomy